Training

 The BIM6064A course offers theoretical training in cellular and molecular cancer research making it possible to understand the mechanisms of gene expression and cell cycle control by signalling pathways and their dysregulation in cancer.
 This course includes the following presentations:

-- Epigenetic regulation of gene expression and cancer (by Julie Lessard)
+- Gene expression: Epigenetic regulation and cancer (by Julie Lessard)

-- Gene expression: post-transcriptional regulation and cancer (by Katherine Borden)
+- Gene expression: Transcriptional regulation and cancer (by Sylvie Mader)

 - Signalling pathways (by Gregory Emery)

-- Signalling and cell cycle progression (by Sylvain Meloche)
+- Cell Cycle: Signalling and cell cycle progression (by Sylvain Meloche)

-- Molecular genetics of cancer (by Trang Hoang)
+- Clonal evolution in cancer and stress mitigation pathways (by Trang Hoang)

 BIM6064C – Approaches in Systems Biology (required)